Binyoh1/FIFA-World-Cup-DataViz/README.md

 Link to a live version of the web app [here](https://binyoh1-fifa-world-cup-dataviz-app-wu31th.streamlitapp.com/)

-You can download the datset [here](https://www.kaggle.com/datasets/iamsouravbanerjee/fifa-football-world-cup-dataset)
+You can download the dataset [here](https://www.kaggle.com/datasets/iamsouravbanerjee/fifa-football-world-cup-dataset)

 This project aims to gain the following insights:
 - Build a dataset with World Cup host, winner and top scoring team for each edition of the World Cup (1930-2018)
-- What is the probability of the top scoring team winning the World Cup.- What is the probability of the host nation's team winning the World Cup.
+- How often does the top scoring team win the World Cup.
+- How often does the host nation win the World Cup.
 - Visualize data of total goals scored in every edition of the World Cup from 1930-2018 indicating the number of participating teams in each edition of the tournament.
-- Visualize data of total goals scored and conceded by each nation in every edition of the World Cup from 1930-2018.
+- Visualize data of total goals scored and conceded by each nation in every edition of the World Cup since inception in 1930 to 2018.
 - Observe any noticeable trends and deviations from said trends across World Cup editions.
   - For any observable deviations, what were some interesting stories surrounding those particular World Cup editions.
 - Finally, creating a web app that displays important/interesting visuals